tock/tock-www/_posts/2017-07-05-talking-tock-24.md

 packets, then go to sleep for a certain amount of time (i.e. to be woken up by a timer).

-We now have basic functionality in place to support this, and are now working on implementing the accounting in each each low-level chip-specific driver.
-So far, it seems that the implementations are fairly straight forward.
+We now have basic functionality in place to support this, and are working on implementing the accounting in each each low-level chip-specific driver.
+So far, it seems that the implementations are fairly straightforward.

 You can read more about our current strategy for managing sleep states in [yesterday's post]({% post_url 2017-07-04-low-power %})